-NBA Rumors: Kyle Korver For Jerryd Bayless Trade ‘Possible’ But ‘Far From Certain,’ Reports Marc Stein
+NBA Rumors: Kyle Korver For Jerryd Bayless Trade ‘Possible,’ But ‘Far From Certain,’ Reports Marc Stein

-Keith Pompey of Philadelphia Inquirer recently reported that the Cleveland Cavaliers and the Philadelphia 76ers were having trade discussions involving sharpshooter Kyle Korver and point guard Jerryd Bayless.
-After the departure of Marco Belinelli and failing to sign Nemanja Bjelica, the potential acquisition of Korver will be beneficial for the Sixers, enabling them to bring back a fan favorite who has championship experience in the City of Brotherly Love.
+Keith Pompey of the Philadelphia Inquirer recently reported that the Cleveland Cavaliers and the Philadelphia 76ers were having trade discussions involving sharpshooter Kyle Korver and point guard Jerryd Bayless.
+After the departure of Marco Belinelli and failing to sign Nemanja Bjelica, the potential acquisition of Korver will be beneficial for the 76ers, enabling them to bring back a fan favorite who has championship experience in the City of Brotherly Love.

 Also, it will help them address the logjam at their backcourt by getting rid of Jerryd Bayless, whom they have tried to trade for a year.
-Unfortunately, Marc Stein of the New York Times reported that the rumored deal between the Cavaliers and the Sixers is possible from still far from becoming a reality.
+Unfortunately, Marc Stein of the New York Times reported that the rumored deal between the Cavaliers and the 76ers is possible, but still far from becoming a reality.

 “A trade sending Cleveland’s Kyle Korver to Philadelphia in exchange for Jerryd Bayless is ‘possible’ but also ‘far from certain,’ according to one league source briefed on the talks.”

 Despite Stein’s report, most people still expect the deal to happen this offseason.
-Now that LeBron James is gone, Kyle Korver no longer has the reason to stay in Cleveland.
-At 37, it will be best for Korver to join a team like the Sixers, who are expected to be a legitimate contender in the Eastern Conference next season.
+Now that LeBron James is gone, Kyle Korver no longer has a reason to stay in Cleveland.
+At 37, it will be best for Korver to join a team like the 76ers, who are expected to be a legitimate contender in the Eastern Conference next season.
 Korver will surely love the idea of spending his remaining years in the league on a team where he started his NBA career.

 Sources: #Sixers discuss moving Jerryd Bayless for Kyle Korver, agree to three-way deal for Mike Muscala https://t.co/sOjpqQkzjw via @phillydotcom